Ob/Gyn Residency Curriculum

 Resident research projects are encouraged and facilitated by clinical faculty, but they are not mandatory.

-Progress during the residency training is monitored by the Advisory Group for Resident Education Committee.
-Monthly evaluations of residents are performed by faculty in writing and in person.
+Progress during the residency training is monitored by the Clinical Competency Committee.
+Monthly evaluations of residents are performed by faculty in writing.
 All evaluations are entered in Medhub, a web-based system.
 Residents evaluate faculty and the rotations monthly, as well.
 Residents are assigned faculty mentors that meet with them at least twice yearly to discuss their progress toward graduation.
-The AGRE Committee also monitors our compliance with the ACGME work hours requirements to assure a proper work and learning environment.
+The Clinical Competency Committee also monitors our compliance with the ACGME work-hour requirements to assure a proper work and learning environment.

 Resident attendance at local and national obstetrics and gynecology CME activities is supported.
-The annual Southwest Gynecologic Assembly in Dallas is an outstanding two-day clinical meeting open to residents at departmental expense.
-Residents receive an additional stipend of $2,000 to attend an approved postgraduate course during their residency.
+The annual Southwest Gynecologic Assembly in Dallas is an outstanding two-day clinical meeting open to third-year residents at departmental expense.

 Wednesday mornings are devoted to the following conferences: